 Before I started to rework the intranet app itself, I created a simple PHP script for managing data, with Adminer as inspiration.
 Partly as a proof of concept, partly as a tool, partly just for fun – I didn't make an old-school PHP script like this for years.

 I must say, I was quite pleased with the full circle.
-I started with a completely blank slate, created a data model in a different manner, but iterated towards what I thought was a perfect universal data model at that time and apparently I was right.
+I started with a completely blank slate, created a data model in a different manner, but iterated towards what I thought was a perfect universal data model at that time and apparently, I was right.

-The only difference is I'm not going to utilize it to its full potential, because I want to have an option to tweak data in the database (even it's not a good practise) and Qedy's JSONs and particles are not good enough for that.
+The only difference is I'm not going to utilize it to its full potential, because I want to have an option to tweak data in the database (even it's not a good practice) and Qedy's JSONs and particles are not good enough for that.
 This time I'll try to keep particles only for objects themselves (classes and relations), with data in custom tables.

 There are basically two options: you can do it in .htaccess, but you need a support for mod_headers.
 If your hosting doesn't offer that, you need to serve the static page by a PHP script.